targed/Awesome-Plugins/README.md

   - <details>
     <summary>Brainlox</summary>

-    Brainlox is a chatbot platform that uses the ChatGPT language model to generate natural language responses.
+    An AI-based Learn to Code platform is a personalized and interactive tool that utilizes machine learning algorithms to provide tailored guidance and real-time feedback to users learning a wide range of programming languages.

     [Website](https://brainlox.ai/)

     [Plugin](https://brainlox.ai/.well-known/ai-plugin.json)

     </details>